Florida boy, 15, died while 'protecting' sister, 5, from home invasion, suspect arrested with several stab wounds

 BISON INTERRUPTS DAT AT UTAH STATE PARK, TOSSES WOMAN ON SAME TRAIL WHERE PARTNER WAS GORED MONTHS BEFORE

 Deputies first responded to the area at around 4:00 p.m.
 Thursday over reports of an “injured white male walking in the streets.”
-Once on the scene, the suspect later identified as Cole, fled the area behind a home on Starlite Lane.
+The suspect later identified as Cole fled the area behind a home on Starlite Lane, police said.

 At the same time, police received a separate 911 call from a home on Conway Blvd. that an unknown man had entered the residence.